Klipper3d/klipper/docs/G-Codes.md

   generated.
 - `ACCELEROMETER_QUERY [CHIP=<config_name>] [RATE=<value>]`: queries
   accelerometer for the current value.
-If CHIP is not specified it defaults to "default".
+If CHIP is not specified it defaults to "adxl345".
 If RATE is not specified, the default value is used.
 This command is useful to test the connection to the ADXL345 accelerometer: one of the returned values should be a free-fall acceleration (+/- some noise of the chip).